Cross-stitch: History

 Cross-stitch is widely used in traditional Palestinian dressmaking.
+Palestinian cross stitch is called tatreez.
+In 2021, tatreez was added to the UNESCO List of the Intangible Cultural Heritage of Humanity.

 Related stitches and forms of embroidery

 The cross-stitch can be executed partially such as in quarter-, half-, and three-quarter-stitches.
 A single straight stitch, done in the form of backstitching, is often used as an outline, to add detail or definition.

 There are many stitches which are related structurally to cross-stitch.
 The best known are Italian cross-stitch (as seen in Assisi embroidery), long-armed cross-stitch, and Montenegrin stitch.
 Italian cross-stitch and Montenegrin stitch are reversible, meaning the work looks the same on both sides.
 These styles have a slightly different look than ordinary cross-stitch.
 These more difficult stitches are rarely used in mainstream embroidery, but they are still used to recreate historical pieces of embroidery or by the creative and adventurous stitcher.
 The double cross-stitch, also known as a Leviathan stitch or Smyrna cross-stitch, combines a cross-stitch with an upright cross-stitch.

 Berlin wool work and similar petit point stitchery resembles the heavily shaded, opulent styles of cross-stitch, and sometimes also used charted patterns on paper.

 Cross-stitch is often combined with other popular forms of embroidery, such as Hardanger embroidery or blackwork embroidery.
 Cross-stitch may also be combined with other work, such as canvaswork or drawn thread work.
 Beadwork and other embellishments such as paillettes, charms, small buttons and specialty threads of various kinds may also be used.
-Cross stitch can often used in needlepoint.
+Cross stitch can often be used in needlepoint.